lowagner/pynances/README.md

 ### Keywords

-Here is a list of all keywords that have a special meaning to the mbf/pynances program, and should be used with care inside of the YYYY/mm directory files.
+Here is a list of all keywords that have a special meaning to the mbf.py (master) program, and should be used with care inside of the YYYY/mm directory files.

 + `account` - see "Account files" above.